carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

     return temp_c
 ```

-Docstrings can do a bit more than just comments:
+Docstrings are more powerful than comments:

-- Tools can generate help text automatically from the docstrings.
+- Docstrings are automatically extracted when calling the help function.
-- Tools can generate documentation pages automatically from code.
+- Tools can generate documentation pages automatically from docstrings known as API documentation.

 It is common to write docstrings for functions, classes, and modules.

+TODO: Introduce how to write docstrings and show an example of API documentation.
 Good docstrings describe:
 - What the function does
 - What goes in (including the type of the input variables)
 - What goes out (including the return type)

 **Naming is documentation**:
 Giving explicit, descriptive names to your code segments (functions, classes,